rcmdnk/vim_ahk/README.md

 |Alt+u/i/j/k| Select left upper/right upper/left lower/right lower pane.|
 |'|Open Quick-links menu.|

-## Cancelling changing status
+## Cancelling a pending state

+vim_ahk has several pending states that wait for the next key, such as the operator-pending state after `y`/`d`/`c`, multiple replace mode, and visual mode.

-If you enable `ESC` or `Ctrl-[` to enter the normal mode, such y/d/c, multiple replace or visual mode can be cancelled by `ESC` or `Ctrl-[` and return the normal mode.
+If you enable `ESC` or `Ctrl-[` to enter normal mode (`VimEscNormal` or `VimCtrlBracketNormal`), pressing `ESC` or `Ctrl-[` in these states cancels the state and returns to normal mode.

-But if you enable only VimJJ or VimTwoLetter, it does not work in these status.
-Expecially for multiple replace mode, you need to canncel at somewhere.
-In these status, `ESC` or `Ctrl-[` will canncel the status and return to the normal mode instead of sending key as is.
+However, if you enter normal mode only through `VimJJ` or `VimTwoLetter`, `ESC`/`Ctrl-[` are not bound to enter normal mode and cannot cancel these states the usual way.
+This is a problem especially for multiple replace mode, which otherwise has no way to be cancelled.
+Therefore, while one of these states is active, `ESC` or `Ctrl-[` cancels the state and returns to normal mode instead of sending the key as is.

 ## Testing